 If one could prove the early Catholics took this symbol from the surrounding pagan culture of Rome, it would be good evidence that it has a pagan origin.

 Concerning physical evidence, the parts of two recently discovered ancient corpses possessed the marks of a crucifixion.
 In the first corpse, a long single nail was found through both feet at the region of the ankles, supporting the argument they were hung on a stake.
-However, it was not long enough by itself to go securely into the main pole, so this person, like many others crucified, would have had a block of wood or short projecting pole for the buttocks to sit on.
-This would help prevent the nails in the wrists from ripping through the hands by shifting the weight off the arms.
+However, it was not long enough by itself to go securely into the main pole, so this person, like many others crucified, would have had a block of wood for the buttocks to sit on.
+This would help prevent the nails in the wrists from ripping through the hands.

 In a number of cases, however, the arms of those tortured to death by crucifixion were tied up using ropes instead of using nails that pierced the flesh.
 In the second ancient corpse mentioned above, the victim had a "scratch" on the forearm, but the wrist was undamaged, so it is not fully clear if the victim died on a cross.